...

 Jigenji’s Goma Ceremony

-The ceremony starts at 1 pm on the 3rd Sunday each month.
+The ceremony starts at 1 pm on the 3rd Sunday of each month.
 You will need to reserve to participate.
 The reservation for the following month’s ceremony is open on the 1st of the prior month at 10 am.
 If you are interested, follow the link on the official website HERE.

 Jigenji’s Opening Hours and Access Information